CaiTH0618/activespm/README.md

 globally addressable scratchpad memory.
 The generator is intended to be used by the customized NPU subsystem in Chipyard.

-This repository currently contains an elaboratable Scala interface framework, a functional banked scratchpad, a functional DMA datapath, and a polling MMIO control block.
-Software or a hardware master can configure and launch one DMA transfer at a time through the 64-bit register interface.
+The current implementation provides a shared banked scratchpad, a bidirectional byte-accurate DMA datapath, a polling MMIO control block, multi-instance Chipyard integration, and a dual-Rocket/dual-Gemmini mesh test configuration.
+Software can launch one DMA transfer at a time through the 64-bit register interface.
+Transfers support arbitrary byte alignment and length between the local scratchpad and configured external physical-memory ranges.

+The initial design uses one outstanding transaction on each DMA TileLink interface and has no interrupt, descriptor queue, address translation, ECC, or hardware buffer-ownership tracking.

 ## Directory Layout

-- `src/main/scala/activespm`: Parameters, interfaces, module shells, and system integration.
+- `src/main/scala/activespm`: Parameters, interfaces, functional modules, and system integration.
 - `src/test/scala/activespm`: Scala hardware tests.
+- `docs`: Architecture, configuration, interface, software, and verification documentation.
 - `software/include`: The software-visible polling MMIO interface.
 - `software/tests`: C tests and their standalone bare-metal build.

-- `software/examples`: C example programs.
-- `scripts`: Integration-artifact checks.
+## Documentation

+Start with [`docs/index.md`](docs/index.md) for the complete documentation index.
+The documentation describes the system architecture, generator parameters, Chipyard and NoC integration, scratchpad organization, DMA and MMIO semantics, software synchronization, error handling, and verification flows.

 ## Building